 Meanwhile, in the Capitol Rotunda, participants in rallies organized by the Pennsylvania Immigration and Citizenship Coalition delivered a letter to lawmakers from dozens of Pennsylvania faith leaders, saying that such bills won't fix a broken immigration system and don't protect community safety or trust.

 Tamara Jimenez, a native of Nicaragua and organizer for the New Sanctuary Movement of Philadelphia, warned that an E-Verify mandate could hurt the ability of many small businesses to function.
-She said many small businesses, like the one run in Philadelphia by her mother and stepfather, are started by immigrants.

 "We are not here to take jobs," Jimenez, 24, said.
 "We are here to provide jobs."